‘Telepresence’ robots are making virtual school feel a little more like real school

 “At this point, he’s been away from the public for the majority of eight months now,” Kleine says.
 “He hasn’t spent time with many kids, other than his cousins and a few friends here and there.
 So it’s really important for me to continue to gauge his happiness.
 As a mom, I see this robot as a game-changer in terms of social interaction.
 It changes everything for the better.”

 Zach uses a robot called a Swivl; Thomas uses one called an Owl.
 Both are types of telepresence robots or smart videoconferencing computers with microphones and speakers attached.
 Some sit on desks.
 Others stand in the classroom or even roll around.
-This technology has become increasingly popular in K-12 classrooms during the pandemic thanks to hybrid or blended learning models, where some students are in the classroom while others watch from home.
+This technology has become increasingly popular in K-12 classrooms during the pandemic, thanks to hybrid or blended learning models, where some students are in the classroom while others watch from home.
 The big difference between a robot and a conventional camera is that the robot follows action and sound — spinning as much as 360 degrees, so students at home can see more than a static shot of the classroom.

 “We have found that it is much more engaging than a standard camera,” says Joe Peacock, director of technology at Burgundy Farm, which invested in the equipment for the first time this summer and now has Owls in 11 classrooms.
 “It feels more natural.
 It’s like you are sitting in the classroom and turning your head to hear who is talking.”